Community Food Share Pantry

 The Community Food Share Committee, which oversees and operates the CFS Pantry, purchases food from the RI Food Bank and We Share Hope.
 It also accepts donations from individuals and community groups.

-Every first Tuesday of the month, First Unitarian prepares and delivers a meal to the residents of Emmanuel House, a homeless shelter in Providence started by the Catholic Diocese of Providence to address a growing emergency need for shelter.
+The last Sunday of the month, First Unitarian prepares and delivers a meal to the residents of Emmanuel House, a homeless shelter in Providence started by the Catholic Diocese of Providence to address a growing emergency need for shelter.
 Coordinated by our Neighborhood Social Justice Committee, First Unitarian also collects clothing and food to be donated to the residents of Emmanuel House.
 Many volunteer opportunities exist to help with this mission.

 The Neighborhood Social Justice Committee provides other volunteer opportunities to work beyond our church doors, hand in hand with those in our neighborhood who have been socially, economically, or legally marginalized.
-In October, the group collaborates with the Beneficent Congregational Church to hold a Y’all Come lunch for the homeless.
-All are welcomed.

 Contacts: Joe Salvatore and Chiara Romano Van Erp